ddg93/JOposeAABB/README.md

 This methodology is applied to reconstruct the Jeffery Orbits (JO) of cylinders and ellipsoids suspended in a simple shear flow, in a viscous regime and when a small inertial effect on the particle becomes relevant.

-Run the AABB_poseEstimation.ipynb on Google Colab for a quick demonstration.
+Build, train and run the model on [Google Colab](https://colab.research.google.com/github/ddg93/JOposeAABB/blob/main/AABB_poseEstimation.ipynb) for a quick demonstration.